 Late homework will not be accepted (no exceptions).
 Homework will be submitted at the beginning of class on the date it is due.
 Only submissions in OUR OWN HANDWRITING will be accepted.
-Submission are to be uploaded as pdf into Blackboard.
+Submission are to be submitted IN PERSON before class on Fridays.